 Director of Communications

-In comments submitted to EPA, Silent Spring takes aim at a new policy that would severely limit the science the agency considers when setting limits on toxic chemicals in our air and water.
+Rule would severely limit the use of science the agency considers when setting limits on toxic chemicals in our air and water.